armbrusl/ArxivScraper/README.md

-### An easy way to scrape scientifc publication from Arxiv and visualize them
+### An Easy Way to Scrape Scientifc Publications from Arxiv and Visualize their Connectivity

 ![Alt Text](exampleNetwork.png)